"COVID-19 Lockdown Exit Analysis" 16th May 2022

 North Korea's Kim says COVID 'great turmoil', 21 new deaths reported

 North Korean leader Kim Jong Un said on Saturday the spread of COVID-19 had thrust his country into "great turmoil" and called for an all-out battle to overcome the outbreak, as 21 daily deaths were reported among people with fever.
 North Korea this week acknowledged for the first time a COVID outbreak, imposing a nationwide lockdown.
 But there was no sign of a rigorous testing or treatment campaign in the isolated country's rudimentary healthcare system.
-"The spread of the malignant epidemic is a great turmoil to fall on our country since the founding," Kim told an emergency meeting of the ruling Workers' Party, according to state news agency KCNA.

 S.Korea's Yoon pledges $300 million to global COVID response initiative